Guide 22 September 2025 | Shannon Smith O'Connell |

 You must also have the following documents:

 While this is a good starting point, you need to provide supporting documents that further solidify your claim.
-If you’re complaining about hidden commissions, you need to show that it was inadequately disclosed, if at all.
+If you’re complaining about hidden car finance commissions or discretionary commission arrangements, you need to show that it was inadequately disclosed, if at all.

 You could prove this by providing the initial disclosure document, pre-contract info, explanation documents, and other communications between you and the seller prior to signing the contract.